ajlin11/SE_Project_Phase_TeamA5/System_Requirements.md

 - Authentication:
   Users must register and log in to access the system.
 Only authenticated users can perform actions.
+  The system verifies student accounts using institutional email domains.
+  The system may allow optional student ID upload for additional verification.
+  The system requires users to confirm their student status during registration.
+  Administrators can review and deactivate suspicious accounts.

 - Password Protection:
   User passwords are encrypted before being stored in the database to prevent unauthorized access.